extropium/leaflet_ionic/sql-for-data-science-1-master/week-1/README.md

 DROP TEMPORARY TABLE sandals_temp;
 ```

-Although there's nothing preventing one
+Although there's nothing preventing one from creating a temporary table with the
+same name as an existing table, it could lead to issues in deleti